plspeziali/Wikispeedia-BigData/README.md

 r.rating = "AVG_RATING"
 ```

+You only need to run this script once per local Neo4J database.

 ### Electron Application (with use cases)

 The Electron application allows the user to make five queries on the database and display
 the results via an interactive HMTL5 Canvas.

+You can launch the application via the shell script `start.sh`.

 The canvas over HTML uses the **arbor.js** library for creating force directed graphs; these graphs are not, however, directed.
 To overcome this problem, the nodes of the graph have been appropriately colored so
 that the direction of the path can be easily interpreted.

-The five queries realised are:
+The five queries made are:
 1. **Categories**: by entering the name of two articles, a graph containing the categories of each
 article is displayed.
 ```cypher